alexcasalboni/aws-lambda-power-tuning/README.md

 ### How to get started with local development?

 For this repository, install dev dependencies with `npm install`.
 You can run tests with `npm test`, linting with `npm run lint`, and coverage with `npm run coverage`.
-Travis will automatically run the test suite on every commit and PR.
+Unit tests will run automatically on every commit and PR.